NVIDIA/cuda-python/docs_src/source/module/cuda.rst

         This indicates that a resource required by the API call is not in a valid state to perform the requested operation.

+    .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_LOSSY_QUERY

+        This indicates an attempt was made to introspect an object in a way that would discard semantically important information.
+This is either due to the object using funtionality newer than the API version used to introspect it or omission of optional return arguments.

     .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_NOT_FOUND